ben/writings/software-developers-journal/c-toolbelt.md

 There is a steep learning curve with CLI-based debugging tools, but climbing it can be well worth your time.
 As with Vim or Emacs, you gain intimate understanding and muscle-memory speed when you choose a tool designed for use with only a keyboard.

-Another approach is to use a meta-project generator to create a project file for an IDE.
+Occasionally, you'll run across a problem that's *much* easier to solve in a different debugger.
+This is a case where using a meta-project generator can save you many hours.
-Most of your day-to-day editing can be done with your favorite editor, and when you need the specialized tools included with Xcode, for example, you simply generate a project file.
+You may do most of your editing with your favorite editor, and when you need the specialized tools included with Xcode, for example, you simply generate a project file.
-Using a meta-build tool, even if you're only planning on building with one compiler, can make it possible to use the best tool for each job, rather than being stuck with the tools you chose on day one.
+Even if you're only planning on building with one compiler, this technique can make it possible to use the best tool for each job, rather than being stuck with the tools you chose on day one.

 ### Analyzers